hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 4: Create `main.py` (FastAPI App)

 This is the core of your backend.
 It defines the API endpoints that your frontend will call.
 These endpoints then securely call the Gemini API on the server.
+This version includes performance improvements and better error handling.

 ```python
 # backend/main.py